Skip to main content

 .mcp.json

 .qoder-plugin/plugin.json declares the plugin name, version, and description.
 The other directories are automatically scanned by the CLI based on file type.
+The SDK does not validate whether the path exists or is well-formed:

 Plugin-contributed Slash Commands